 This is a good question to understand, because many people don’t think there’s a difference between a wife loving her husband and respecting him.
-This leaves many women thinking they respect their husbands, while the husbands are not feeling respected.
-Watch the short video of Katie and I discussing the answer and/or read the transcript below…
+This leaves many women thinking they respect their husbands, while the husbands are feeling disrespected.

 In marriage counseling, when I hear wives expressing their frustrations about their husbands, it typically sounds like this: “I don’t feel that my husband loves me.
 I wish my husband loved me more.
 He never tells me he loves me.”
 But when husbands express frustration, it more often sounds like this: “I wish my wife respected me more.
 I wish my wife followed my lead.
 I wish my wife supported my decisions.”

 In truth, it is much easier for a wife to say she loves her husband than to show it through respect.
 But it is through respect that a wife expresses her love for her husband.
 If a wife does not show respect, her husband will not feel loved.
 A good perspective for couples to keep in mind is that feeling unloved is as painful to a wife as feeling disrespected is to a husband.

 The Research Behind a Wife Respecting Her Husband

 Modern research supports biblical instruction on this topic.
 Marriage expert Dr. Emerson Eggerichs shares some interesting statistics about husbands and wives in his well-known book, Love and Respect.
 In one survey, four hundred men were asked: